-Additionally, anaerobic bacteria would take control of decomposition, contributing to a build-up of hydrogen sulfide and only a handful of benthic animals would survive such toxic conditions.
+Additionally, anaerobic bacteria would take control of decomposition, contributing to a build-up of hydrogen sulfide, and only a handful of benthic animals would survive such toxic conditions.

 Causes of Ocean Currents

-1. Solar heating
+1. Solar Heating

-The Wind is responsible for ocean currents as it blows the water on the surface, causing the currents.
-The wind is responsible for surface currents where ocean water is redistributed based on its density and temperature.
+The wind is responsible for ocean currents as it blows the water on the surface, causing the currents.
+The wind is responsible for surface currents, where ocean water is redistributed based on its density and temperature.

-4. The salinity of the water
+4. The Salinity of The Water

 6. Coriolis effect

-It refers to the rotation of the earth.
+Coriolis effect refers to the rotation of the earth.
 It produces forces on all bodies moving relative to the earth.
 As the earth is spherical, the forces are greatly felt at the poles and least at the equator.

-7. Underwater earthquakes
+7. Underwater Earthquakes

-They can trigger ocean currents, moving masses of water inland.
+Underwater earthquakes can trigger ocean currents, moving masses of water inland.
 Earthquakes can also trigger downslope movements of water-saturated sediments, resulting in strong turbidity currents.

 Effects of Ocean Currents

-1. They result in rain
+1. They Result in Rain

 In Antarctica, strong upwelling currents pump nitrogen and phosphates up from the deep sea to blooms of algae and other plants.
 The planktons are eaten by crustaceans called krill.
-The krill in turn feed penguins, seabirds, seals, and the baleen whales – the largest animals on earth.
+The krill, in turn, feed penguins, seabirds, seals, and the baleen whales – the largest animals on earth.